microsoft/vscode-arduino/BRANCHNOTES.md

 * Possibility to jump to compilation errors from compiler output and highlight compiler errors
 * Further IntelliSense enhancements/features:
   * When having adding a library folder to the workspace IntelliSense should use the same configuration for it to enable library navigation and code completion.
+  * Optimization: Abort analysis build as soon as compiler statement has been found

 ## Non-categorized Notes
 ### Integrate upstream changes into fork